CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

 technology stack by a variety of researchers across the cloud environments employed by the project to answer their specific research questions.

-The environments built with SeqWare-Vagrant provide both GridEngine and Hadoop execution environments along with the full collection of SeqWare tools.
+The environments built with Bindle provide both GridEngine and Hadoop execution environments along with the full collection of SeqWare tools.

 This process can be used to create both single compute instances for